-The FULL version of this article is featured in our quarterly eZine, ‘Holistic Living Magazine’… grab YOUR copy now at NO COST and read many more articles about relaxation too!
+You can read the FULL version of this article in our quarterly eZine, ‘Holistic Living Magazine,’ look for Edition 10 on this archive page.
+There’s many more articles about relaxation waiting for you too!

 Matt Straight – Nutritionist, Personal Trainer & Creator of KetoFast